abdelhamedelhafny-dot/NileDefender/README.md

-# Web_Scanner_E4
+# NileDefender

 ## Descripton

-Web Scanner E4 is a web application with three pages (Home, Results, and About) that allows users to search for vulnerabilities or CVEs by:
+NileDefender is a web application with three pages (Home, Results, and About) that allows users to search for vulnerabilities or CVEs by:
 -	Entering a URL
 -	Entering an IP address
 -	Uploading a file (source code)